-- (1) Except as set forth in paragraph (2), a "political action committee" as defined in section 1621(I) of the act of June 3, 1937 (P.L.1333, No.320), known as the Pennsylvania Election Code, which has an officer who: - (i) must be included in a registration statement under section 1624(b)(2) and (3) of the Pennsylvania Election Code; and - (ii) is: - (A) a principal; - (B) an officer or an employee of a principal; - (C) a lobbyist; or

-- (D) an employee of a lobbyist. - (2) If an employee of a registrant serves as the officer of a political action committee in what is clearly a personal capacity and the goals and mission of that political action committee clearly have no relationship to the goals and mission of the registrant, that political action committee shall not be considered an affiliated political action committee for the purposes of this definition. - "Agency."
-An agency, board, commission, authority or department of the executive department of the Commonwealth. - "Attorney at law."
-An individual admitted to practice law by a court of record of this Commonwealth. - "Bidder."
-As defined in 62 Pa.C.S. § 103 (relating to definitions). - "Board."
-The Disciplinary Board of the Supreme Court of Pennsylvania. - "Commission."
-The State Ethics Commission. - "Compensation."
-Anything of value, including benefits, received or to be received from a principal by one acting as a lobbyist. - "Contractor."
-As defined in 62 Pa.C.S. § 103 (relating to definitions). - "Department."
-The Department of State of the Commonwealth. - "Direct communication."
+- (1) Except as set forth in paragraph (2), a "political action committee" as defined in section 1621(1) of the act of June 3, 1937 (P.L.1333, No.320), known as the Pennsylvania Election Code, which has an officer who: - (i) must be included in a registration statement under section 1624(b)(2) and (3) of the Pennsylvania Election Code; and - (ii) is: - (A) a principal; - (B) an officer or an employee of a principal; - (C) a lobbyist; or - (D) an employee of a lobbyist. - (2) If an employee of a registrant serves as the officer of a political action committee in what is clearly a personal capacity and the goals and mission of that political action committee clearly have no relationship to the goals and mission of the registrant, that political action committee shall not be considered an affiliated political action committee for the purposes of this definition.

+"Agency."
+An agency, board, commission, authority or department of the executive department of the Commonwealth.

+"Attorney at law."
+An individual admitted to practice law by a court of record of this Commonwealth.

+"Authorized representative, employee or agent."
+An individual designated by a principal or lobbying firm to accept notices issued by the department or commission in accordance with this chapter.

+"Bidder."
+As defined in 62 Pa.C.S. § 103 (relating to definitions).

+"Board."
+The Disciplinary Board of the Supreme Court of Pennsylvania.

+"Commission."
+The State Ethics Commission.

+"Compensation."
+Anything of value, including benefits, received or to be received from a principal by one acting as a lobbyist.

+"Contractor."
+As defined in 62 Pa.C.S. § 103 (relating to definitions).

+"Department."
+The Department of State of the Commonwealth.

+"Direct communication."
 An effort, whether written, oral or by any other medium, made by a lobbyist or principal, directed to a State official or employee, the purpose or foreseeable effect of which is to influence legislative action or administrative action.
-The term may include personnel expenses and office expenses. - "Economic consideration."
+The term may include personnel expenses and office expenses.

+"Economic consideration."
 Anything of value offered or received.
-The term includes compensation and reimbursement for expenses. - "Fund."
-The Lobbying Disclosure Fund established in section 13A10(b) (relating to registration fees; fund established; system; regulations). - "Gift."
+The term includes compensation and reimbursement for expenses.

+"Fund."
+The Lobbying Disclosure Fund established in section 13A10(b) (relating to registration fees; fund established; system; regulations).

+"Gift."
 Anything which is received without consideration of equal or greater value.
 The term shall not include a political contribution otherwise reportable as required by law or a commercially reasonable loan made in the ordinary course of business.
 The term shall not include hospitality, transportation or lodging.